-- 5.1.1 In the absence of sufficient local evidence to merit a variation, following an analysis of available rental evidence across Scotland, the table of rates per hectare set out in Appendix 1 should be adopted. - 5.1.2 The rates are to be applied relative to the predominant land type over which the rights are exercised.
-If the nature of the land is of relatively equal proportions of particular land types then the "Mixed" rate should be applied. - 5.1.3 In respect of shooting rights where commercial forestry is the predominant land type, an allowance of 10% may be applied to the main rate only in circumstances where it is evidenced that the impact of deer on the crop is significant to the commercial forestry land over which the right to shoot exists i.e. greater than 10% crop damage at or around 1 January 2017. - 5.14 In the absence of sufficient local evidence to merit a variation, quantum allowances are set out at Appendix 2.
+- 5.1.2 The rates are to be applied relative to the predominant land type over which the rights are exercised.
+If the nature of the land is of relatively equal proportions of particular land types then the "Mixed" rate should be applied. - 5.1.3 In the absence of sufficient local evidence to merit a variation, quantum allowances are set out at Appendix 1.
 There are two tables of quantum, one for Deer Forest/Hill/ Moor and one for all other land types.